GluuFederation/docs-clustermgr-prod/3.1.4/source/deploy/index.md

 ### Click Here To Use Your Standalone Gluu Server:

 This method is used to take a standalone Gluu Server deployment and prepare it for clustering.
-This is achieved by changing the hostname of the Gluu Server to that of the load-balancing server, which will act as a front-end proxy between all the Gluu Server nodes.
+This is achieved by changing the hostname of the Gluu Server to that of the load balancing server, which will act as a front-end proxy between all the Gluu Server nodes.
 From there, it will use the standalone server as your seed for each new server added.

 ![Standalone Server seed](../img/CM_Standalone.png)